junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 machine learning models from data stored on users' devices.
 The bulk of the computation is carried out on-device: each user trains the model on its data locally, then sends a model update to a central server.
 These model updates are commonly referred to as "gradients" {{Lem12}}.
-The server then aggregates the gradients, applies them to the central model, and sends the updated model to the users to repeat the process.
+The server aggregates the gradients, applies them to the central model, and sends the updated model to the users to repeat the process.